Twisted equivariant quasi-elliptic cohomology and M-brane charge

 The second equality holds because $g$ has order $l$, which means that $g^{ml + k} = g^k$ for all integers $m$ and $k$.
 The third equality holds since $(nl-1) = (n-1)l + l -1$, and we get the fourth equality just by rearranging terms.
-The final equality holds since $\theta_g$ has order $n$, and $\theta_g(g,e) = 0$, since $\alpha$ is normalised.
-Therefore, $nl(0,g)$ is equal to the identity element, and so the order of $(0,g)$ must divide $nl$. \end{proof} Dove cited this result in \cite[Remark 6.22]{Dove}.
+The final equality holds since $\theta_g$ has order $n$, and $\theta_g(g,e) = 0$ since $\alpha$ is normalised.
+Therefore, $nl(0,g)$ is equal to the identity element, and so the order of $(0,g)$ must divide $nl$. \end{proof} This result is cited in \cite[Remark 6.22]{dove2019}.

-\begin{example}[Twisted Inertia Groupoid $I^{\alpha}(X/\!\!/G)$] T. Dove constructed twisted Inertia groupoid in \cite{Dove}.
+\begin{example}[Twisted Inertia Groupoid $I^{\alpha}(X/\!\!/G)$] T. Dove constructed the twisted Inertia groupoid in \cite{dove2019}.
 The twisted inertia groupoid $I^{tors}(X/\!\!/G)$ of the translation groupoid $X/\!\!/G$ is the groupoid with

 \textbf{objects}: the space $\coprod\limits_{g\in G}X^{g}$